albanread/BCPL8/README.md

 * **Signal Handling**: A signal handler provides a register dump and stack trace on fatal errors like segmentation faults.

+* **BRK** The BRK statement will trigger the signal handler.

+* --break START -4   will set a breakpoint 4 instructions above the label 'START'

 ---

 ## **Current Status**

 * **Platform**: The compiler is developed and tested primarily for **ARM64 macOS**.
 While it uses standard C++, platform-specific code for JIT memory management (
   MAP\_JIT) and system calls makes it incompatible with other platforms without modification.
+The next target on the list will be ARM64 Linux.

 * **Language Completeness**: The compiler supports a significant subset of the BCPL language but may not cover all features of the original language specification.
+The scoping is currently function scoping, this compiler is not suitable for your important library of legacy BCPL code.
+It is aimed at bringing the fun of BCPL to modern systems.

 * **Known Issues**: The Boolean Short-Circuiting optimization pass is currently disabled due to known memory management issues.
+Many others although stability is improving.

 ---